Could an alternate payee’s account be used for allocation fo plan expenses in a defined contribution plan? It is unclear from the law. Find out why!

 It is not clear from the FAB if an alternate payee’s account can be allocated any of the specifically allocated expenses.
 Section 206(d)(3)(J) of ERISA provides that a person who is an l alternate payee under a QDRO shall be considered a beneficiary under the plan.
 In practice, most plan administrators are assessing the individual participant’s account balances for any QDRO related expense.
 Some prior to the segregation, some after the segregation of account balances.

-In order for a plan to allocate a fee to a specific plan participant’s account, the plan is required to include in the Summary Plan Description a summary of any provisions that may result in the imposition of a fee or charge on a particularly participant or beneficiary, or the individual account thereof, the payment of which is a condition to the receipt benefits under the plan.
+In order for a plan to allocate a fee to a specific plan participant’s account, the plan is required to include in the Summary Plan Description a summary of any provisions that may result in the imposition of a fee or charge on a particular participant or beneficiary, or the individual account thereof, the payment of which is a condition to the receipt benefits under the plan.

 ERISA requires that plan administrators must assure that the plan pays only reasonable expenses of administering the plan.
 Plan fiduciaries must take appropriate steps to ensure that plan procedures are designed to be cost effective and to minimize expenses associated with the administration of domestic relations orders.
 The term “reasonable expenses” is not defined.
 We assume that any specifically allocated costs are governed by this provision of ERISA.